Niels Gade: Biography

-At Mendelssohn's death in 1847, Gade was appointed to his position as chief conductor but was forced to return to Copenhagen in the spring of 1848 when war broke out between Prussia and Denmark.
+At Mendelssohn's death in 1847, Gade was appointed to his position as chief conductor in Leipzig but was forced to return to Copenhagen in the spring of 1848 when war broke out between Prussia and Denmark.
 In Copenhagen Gade became acquainted with the composer Cornelius Gurlitt and they remained friends until Gade's death.
 Gade became director of the Copenhagen Musical Society (Musikforeningen), a post he retained until his death.
 He established a new orchestra and chorus, while settling into a career as Denmark's most prominent musician.
 Under his direction, the Music Society reached its peak.
 He also worked as an organist; though he lost the prestigious position of organist at Our Lady, today's Copenhagen Cathedral, to Johan Peter Emilius Hartmann, he served in the Holmen Church in Copenhagen from 1850 until his death.
 Gade was joint director of the Copenhagen Conservatory with Hartmann (whose daughter he married in 1852) and Holger Simon Paulli, became court conductor in 1861, and was pensioned by the government in 1876.
 An important influence on a number of Scandinavian composers, he encouraged and taught Edvard Grieg, Carl Nielsen, Louis Glass, Elfrida Andrée, Otto Malling, August Winding and Asger Hamerik.

 Among Gade's works are eight symphonies, a violin concerto, chamber music, organ and piano pieces and a number of large-scale cantatas, Comala (1846) and Elverskud (1853) among them, which he called "concert pieces" (koncertstykker).
 These products, embraced post-1848 as works of Romantic nationalism, are sometimes based on Danish folklore.
 Apparently Gade never rated "The Bridal Waltz" (Brudevalsen).
 It was rescued by August Bournonville in his ballet A Folk Tale (Et folkesagn) and became an essential part of Danish weddings.

 Personal life

 On 27 April 1852 Gade married Emma Sophie Amalie Hartmann, daughter of Johan Peter Emilius Hartmann.
 He dedicated his Spring Fantasy to her to celebrate their engagement and his 5th Symphony with piano concertante as a wedding gift.
 In 1855, she died in childbirth while delivering twins; only one of them, Johan Felix Gade (1855-1928), survived.
 He became the father of organist and composer Niels Rudolph Gade.

 Niels Gade remarried in 1857 to Mathilde Stæger, herself an outstanding pianist.
 For the wedding he wrote Fruehlingsbotschfaft expressing both his love for his now deceased first wife and the start of a new life and love for his second wife.
 This new marriage brought him two more children – a son, Axel Wilhelm Gade (1860-1921), who himself became a noted violinist, composer and conductor, and a daughter, Dagmar Gade (1863-1952).
 Niels Gade died in Copenhagen in the Christmas days of 1890.

-Note that there is no family connection with the composer Jacob Gade.
+There is no family connection with the composer Jacob Gade.

+A selection of Gade's correspondance with European contemporaries was published by Inger Sørensen as Niels W. Gade og hans europæiske kreds - En brevveksling 1836–1891.